Skip to main content?

 Maya Pedal

-In rural Guatemalan towns, traditional energy sources are scarce or nonexistent, making essential tasks like washing clothes and irrigating crops labor-intensive.
-Maya Pedal, founded by Carlos Marroquin in 1997, repurposes donated bicycles into "bicimáquinas," pedal-powered machines that are sturdy enough to perform tasks like grinding or blending food and lifting water from wells without requiring electricity.
+Following a vision for sustainable development in Guatemala, Maya Pedal repurposes donated bicycles into “bicimáquinas,” pedal-powered machines that are sturdy enough to perform tasks like grinding or blending food and lifting water from wells without requiring electricity.

-The bicimáquinas help create and sustain local businesses.
 In San Andrés, a womens’ collective makes organic aloe shampoo with the help of the “bicycle blender,” using the proceeds to support their families and fund reforestation projects.
 A local group in nearby Chimaltenango uses a mill/corn degrainer design to produce organic animal feed for its farm.